JacobYuan7/jacobyuan7.github.io/_pages/includes/others.md

     <!--  An AI researcher, but more precisely, a realistic idealist searching for the purpose of life. -->

-- **English proficiency**:
-I once dabbled with the TOEFL and snagged a score of 107.
-Not to brag, but I also clinched the Special Prize (top 0.1%) in the National English Competition for College Students.
-English reading and writing?
-Totally my jam, although there's much room for improvement.
-Flashback to high school: I entertained the idea of moonlighting as a translator.
-Fast forward to now: English has morphed into more of a hobby as I dive deep into the world of AI research.
-While I'm certainly no linguistic prodigy, there's a certain joy I find in crafting sentences in English, especially when penning down my research papers.
-But then GPT-4 came along and made my hobby feel, well, a tad redundant. 😅 Why?
-Because this section is also polished by GPT-4.

 - The following list might be dynamic 😆.